BennyAlex/material-design-inspired-color-picker/README.md

 * colorsPerRow : The number of colors per row
 * colorSize : The size of each color circle
 * defaultTint : this is the tint for each color wich will be shown at the beginning.
 Material colors default tint is 500.
 For custom palettes you can also use strings.
+*fixedMinHeight : If disabled, the picker will become less high, when the current subpalette has less colors than the mainpalette
 * palette : the palette with all colors.
 If it is a string, the picker will use a built in palette.
 Currently the following palettes are available:
 ````
 material : standard material colors